Relaxed Indexability and Index Policy for Partially Observable Restless Bandits: Numerical Analysis

-In this section, we demonstrate the near-optimality of the (approximate) Whittle index policy.
-Through extensive numerical examples, we compute the performance of the optimal policy by dynamic programming and simulate the low-complexity Whittle index policy by Monte-Carlo runs.
+Through extensive numerical examples, we compute the performance of the optimal policy by dynamic programming and simulate the low-complexity Whittle index policy and the myopic policy by Monte-Carlo runs.
 The performance of Whittle index policy has been observed to be quite close to the optimal one from all these numerical trials.
 Here we list a few examples in~\Cref{fig: result-1,fig: result-2,fig: result-3,fig: result-4,fig: result-5,fig: result-6} with their system parameters shown in~\Cref{table: experiment setting 1,table: experiment setting 2-1,table: experiment setting 2-2}.
 The comparison between the Whittle index policy and the myopic policy in Figures~\ref{fig: result-5} and~\ref{fig: result-6} demonstrates the superiority of the former.

 To better illustrate the efficiency of the Whittle index policy, we further plot its performance versus the myopic policy for large number of arms and long time horizon.
 The optimal policy was not plotted due to the curse of dimensionality for large systems.
 As observed in~\Cref{fig: result-7,fig: result-8,fig: result-9,fig: result-10,fig: result-11,fig: result-12,fig: result-13,fig: result-14,fig: result-15,fig: result-16} with time horizon $T=100$ and 1000 monte-carlo runs for smoothing each curve, the Whittle index policy clearly shows a stronger performance for arm number $N=20,~30,~40,50~\mbox{and}~60$, respectively (two figures for each case).
 For larger systems or longer time horizons in consideration, the Whittle index policy becomes more significant since it has only a linear complexity with the number of arms (as well as with the length of time horizon), while solving for the optimal policy has an exponential complexity as the joint-state space grows geometrically with the number of arms.
 As times goes, the (approximate) Whittle index policy maintains a better balance between exploitation and exploration than the myopic one which only maximizes the immediate reward.